Important changes to health insurance for international students in Manitoba

 Access to health care is very important to your wellbeing, and to your ability to learn.
-MITT has made enrolment in the guard.me @ manitoba plan mandatory for all of our international students.
+MITT has made enrolment in the guard.me @ manitoba plan mandatory/required for all of our international students.

 Please visit International Student Health Insurance for answers to frequently asked questions about this new plan.

 Effective September 1, 2018:

 - MITT will charge international students for a mandatory health insurance plan

 - Admitted students will receive email communications with specific details

 On March 27, 2018, the Province of Manitoba amended The Health Services Insurance Act, ending access to free universal health care for international students studying at Manitoba colleges and universities.
 This change is effective September 1, 2018, at which time international students and their dependents will no longer be eligible for Manitoba provincial health insurance on the basis of a study permit issued by Immigration, Refugees and Citizenship Canada (IRCC).

 This change will apply to new students as well as students continuing on in their program of studies within Manitoba.